 SBM Offshore continued to deliver strong operational and financial performance in 2017.
 Our strategy has yielded orders for the Lease and Operate and Turnkey sectors of our business.
-Mid-year, we secured one of the market’s four largeawards with the Liza project and at year-end we were awarded the Johan Castberg turret, underlining our position as an experienced contractor.
+Mid-year, we secured one of the market’s four large FPSO awards with the Liza project and at year-end we were awarded the Johan Castberg turret, underlining our position as an experienced contractor.

 Our efforts on safety leadership and culture led to improved health and safety performance, in particular from the fleet.
-Environmental performance also showed progress year-on-year, demonstrated by the final implementation of a pilot project on one of our Dow Jones Sustainability Index for the eighth year running and the Company received ‘Silver Class‘.s as part of our CO2 Challenge to reduce emissions, with overall flaring on SBM Offshore’s account achieving the set target.
-This project among others has contributed to SBM Offshore’s inclusion in the
+Environmental performance also showed progress year-on-year, demonstrated by the final implementation of a pilot project on one of our FPSOs as part of our CO2 Challenge to reduce emissions, with overall flaring on SBM Offshore’s account achieving the set target.
+This project among others has contributed to SBM Offshore’s inclusion in the Dow Jones Sustainability Index for the eighth year running and the Company received ‘Silver Class‘.

 The market of past, present and future

 While the energy sector is witnessing great change − from new supply sources to growing environmental pressures and ever-increasing energy demand − oil and gas are predicted to continue to fulfill at least half of the world’s growing energy demand for the coming 20 years.
 As we emerge from one of the longest down cycles in terms of upstream investment in the history of our industry over the past 30 years, we anticipate that our clients will make significant investments to satisfy this new demand and replace depleting reserves.
 The dilemma is the mixed sentiment associated with deep water developments.
 Of discovered global oil reserves, those in deep water represent around 11% of the total.
 This makes them a critical element for meeting the world energy demand, especially given the low success rate in finding new conventional oil reserves over the last decade.